 Although the Bible and Josephus make it quite clear that when Jehoiakim ceased to pay his tribute to Nebuchadrezzar (which he had done for 3 years), Nebuchadrezzar came up to Jerusalem and captured him (Chronicles) and killed him (Josephus), Academics insist, (because they can't synchronise events) that Jehoiakim must have died earlier, and that Jehoiachin had already taken the throne before Nebuchadrezzar arrived, and this, despite Biblical mention of his captivity.

 At this point, it cannot be stressed enough, that Academics literally 'pick and choose' Biblical chronological material on the sole basis of whether or not they are useful in supporting academic opinions.
-From the perspective of the 'King's Calendar', this is completely unnecessary, for the Scriptures do indeed synchronise with the extrabiblical records.
+From the perspective of the 'King's Calendar,' this is completely unnecessary, for the Scriptures do indeed synchronise with the extrabiblical records.

 The Battle was a stalemate, but at that time (before or after the battle), Nebuchadrezzar placed Jehoiakim under tribute.
 During Nebuchadrezzar's 5th year he remained in Babylon.
 This constitutes the 7th and 8th artificial years of Jehoiakim.

-The Babylonian chronicles whilst recording that Nebuchadrezzar besieged Jerusalem on Adar 2nd or March 5th 596 BCE. does not mention the death of the king.
+The Babylonian chronicles whilst recording that Nebuchadrezzar besieged Jerusalem on Adar 2nd or March 5th 596 BC. does not mention the death of the king.
 It does mention however that the (ONE) king was taken captive and replaced by another.
 Therefore Academics assume that this refers directly to Jehoiachin.

 The four documentary evidences of these events provide the following information: